7mind/sick/README.md

 root:0=array.0,string:2
 ```

-This particular encoding is inefficient but it's streamable and, moreover, we can extend with removal message to support arbitrary updates:
+This particular encoding is inefficient but it's streamable and, moreover, we can add removal message into it thus supporting arbitrary updates:

 ```
 array:0[0] = object:1
 array:0[1] = remove
 ```

-There is an interesting observation: the initial stream entries (when there is no removals) may be safely reordered, though sometimes the receiver would need to store them until it can sort them out.
+There is an interesting observation: the initial stream entries (when there is no removals) may be safely reordered.
+Unfortunately, in some usecases the receiver still may need to accumulate them until it can sort them out.

 ### Binary storage

 We may note that the only complex data structures in our "Value" column are lists and `(type, index)` pairs.
-Let's call the pairs "references".
+Let's call such pairs "references".

 A reference can be represented as a pair of integers, so it would have a fixed byte length.

-A list of references can be represented as an integer storing list length followed by all the references' bytes.
-Let's note that such binary structure is indexed, when we know the index of the element we want to access we can do it immediately.
+A list of references can be represented as an integer storing list length followed by all the references in their binary form.
+Let's note that such binary structure is indexed, once we know the index of an element we want to access we can do it immediately.

 A list of any fixed-size scalar values can be represented the same way.